kingp02/surfos/README.md

 # surfos

-download the file and open it in the chrome browser.
+download the file and unzip it

+then open it in the chrome browser.

-then type in the url and press enter.
+type in the url and press enter.